observablehq/plot/README.md

 * *options*.**className** - a class name, that defaults to a randomly generated string scoping the styles
 * *options*.**width** - the legend’s width (in pixels)

-Symbol legends are rendered as swatches and share the same options as above.
-In addition, symbol legends support the following additional options:
+Symbol legends are rendered as swatches and support the options above in addition to the following options:

 * *options*.**fill** - the symbol fill color
 * *options*.**fillOpacity** - the symbol fill opacity; defaults to 1